CIEMAT-Neutrino/LARSOFT_OPDET_ANALYSIS/README.md

 There are additional notebooks that can be used to visualize the tamples and make wvf simulations.

+Include a gif of the notebook here.

+## TODO

+- [ ] Add a gif of the notebook to the README.md document.
+- [ ] Make the wvfs input more flexible to include any given number of data files.
+- [ ] Add a notebook to simulate wvfs.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.